syedpeer/gridsome-jada/README.md

 `jada` generates the GitHub edit url based on the assumption that blog posts are located under `content/blog/YYYY` directory where `YYYY` is the year of publishing.
 You can change this and edit the url generation logic [here](https://github.com/Microflash/jada/blob/419dcba706576d90de3879bd98091dc35fffcade/src/templates/Post.vue#L76).
 Also, make sure to edit the `postEditUrl` key in [site.json](./data/site.json) so that GitHub edit links point to correct files.

+### Summary Generation

+Automatic summary generation picks up everything before an `h3` header.

+> `jada` uses `### Table of Contents` to inject table of contents, and thereby picks everything before table of contents to generate summary.

+You can tweak this behavior [here](https://github.com/Microflash/jada/blob/73285b674e0b9ffc075093168362dc9ea850823f/gridsome.server.js#L10).
+If you want more control, you can manual provide a summary with `summary` key in the frontmatter of the posts.

 ### Search

 Search only indexes post title and summary.
 You can customize this behavior [here](https://github.com/Microflash/jada/blob/419dcba706576d90de3879bd98091dc35fffcade/src/components/SearchBox.vue#L61).
 When you execute `gridsome build`, a `search.json` gets created with generated index.